-Two aspects to the program ensure that Delaware consumers are purchasing quality seed:
+Two aspects of the program ensure that Delaware consumers are purchasing quality seed:

 Revenues collected for service seed samples are placed into the State General Fund.